Armonie del pianeta Saturno

-Armonie del pianeta Saturno (Planet Saturno's harmony), also known as Le arie di Saturno (The Rings of Saturn) or simply Saturno (Saturn), is a composition for oboe, harp and strings from Italian musician Roberto Lupi.
+Armonie del pianeta Saturno (Planet Saturn's harmonies), also known as Le arie di Saturno (The Rings of Saturn) or simply Saturno (Saturn), is a composition for oboe, harp and strings from Italian musician Roberto Lupi.
 Composed in 1946, it was known for closing RAI's television networks from 3 January 1954 to 26 January 1986.

 Usage

 In 1954, RAI started television broadcasts and used an animation by Erberto Carboni, who also designed its corporate logo and the TV icon in 1953.
 For the launch of Rete 3, an additional channel-specific sequence was added, preceding the Roberto Lupi closing.

-The sequence on television featured an abstract design of an antenna, nicknamed "antennone", featuring the TV logo, after which it faded to reveal the Fine delle Trasmissioni (End of Transmission) message.
+The sequence on television featured an abstract design of an antenna, nicknamed antennone, featuring the TV logo, after which it faded to reveal the Fine delle Trasmissioni (End of Transmission) message.

 Replacement

 RAI announced in January 1986 that, as part of its brand repositioning, it would replace the existing sequence with a new one, putting an end to its daily usage after 32 years.
-It was previewed on RAI's news services and Domenica in on 26 January, that night, the existing sequence and the related composition aired for the final time on Italian television.
+It was previewed on RAI's newscasts and Domenica in on 26 January; that night, the existing sequence and the related composition aired for the final time on Italian television.
 The new animation, commissioned by RAI from a London facility, featured the national anthem and three flying bars, representing the Flag of Italy.